MySupersuit/DecentralisedIdentityVaxPaspsport/README.md

 1. If Alice had only 1 dose of Pfizer and constructed a ZKP trying to satisfy the predicate &ge; 2 doses, verification would fail on Aer Lingus' end.

 Revocation
-1. HSE can revoke credentials it has issued at the bottom of its contorller (the 'Revoke' button).
+1. HSE can revoke credentials it has issued at the bottom of its controller (the 'Revoke' button).
 2. Revoking Alice's credential would make the verification step fail on Aer Lingus' end.

 # Original Readme: Hyperledger Aries Cloud Agent - Python  <!-- omit in toc -->